rekyuu/speedfuns/genocide.md

 - Just before entering the room with the Ballet Shoes, wait for an encounter
 - OPTIONAL: After getting the shoes, if you encounter a 2 Moldsmal, spare the second, or if you encounter Aaron + Woshua, flee from Aaron
  - This is a risky strat saving ~4-10 seconds (4 if 2 Moldsmal, 10 if Aaron + Woshua) which has a 53.8% chance of succeeding.
 It decreases the amount of steps you need for every encounter later on, but if you encounter a second Temmie, it forces you to take an extra encounter at the end of the lantern room
-- Get a 2nd encounter in the first room after Gerson
+- Get a 2nd encounter in the first room after Gerson, without leaving and reentering
 - Grind between the hallway and the mush-room until 3/4 kills left, then continue walking to Undying

 ####Boss tricks